 - For an analysis with a single axis when you have intentionally switched on during your session, significance testing is On.

 - For an analysis with a cross tab, significance testing is On.

 Learn more about Statistical testing in Harmoni.

-When you choose to Visualise an analysis, the name of the axis (axes) in the down dimension is displayed in the chart legend as a reference.
+When you choose to Visualize an analysis, the name of the axis (or axes) in the down dimension is displayed in the chart legend as a reference.

 If only the total elements have been graphed, the axis label becomes more relevant as you no longer have response labels to help provide context.